 We derive a significant portion of our guidance and stabilization revenues from a small number of customers, most of whom are contractors for the U.S. Government.
+For example, in the three months ended September 30, 2012, one customer accounted for approximately 19% of our total sales.
 The loss of business from any of these customers could substantially reduce our net sales and results of operations and could seriously harm our business.
 Since we are often awarded a contract as a subcontractor to a major defense supplier that is engaged in a competitive bidding process as prime contractor for a major weapons procurement program, our revenues depend significantly on the success of the prime contractors with which we align ourselves.